dantogno/unity-scripting-upgrade/Documentation/unity-scripting-upgrade.md

 # Using .NET 4.x in Unity

 C# and .NET, the technologies underlying Unity scripting, have continued to receive updates since Microsoft originally released them in 2002.
 But Unity developers may not be aware of the steady stream of new features added to the C# language and .NET Framework.
-That's because prior to the release of Unity 2017.1, Unity has been using a .NET 3.5 equivalent scripting runtime, missing years of updates!
+That's because before Unity 2017.1, Unity has been using a .NET 3.5 equivalent scripting runtime, missing years of updates!

 With the release of Unity 2017.1, Unity introduced an experimental version of its scripting runtime upgraded to a .NET 4.6, C# 6 compatible version.
 In Unity 2018.1, the .NET 4.x equivalent runtime is no longer considered "experimental," while the older .NET 3.5 equivalent runtime is now considered "legacy."
 And with the release of Unity 2018.3, Unity is projecting to make the upgraded scripting runtime the default selection, and update even further to C# 7.
 For more information and the latest updates on this roadmap, you read Unity's [blog post](https://blogs.unity3d.com/2018/07/11/scripting-runtime-improvements-in-unity-2018-2/) or visit their [Experimental Scripting Previews forum](https://forum.unity.com/forums/experimental-scripting-previews.107/).
 In the meantime, check out the sections below to learn more about the new features available now with the .NET 4.x scripting runtime.